StevenLomon/master-thesis-spotify-airflow-etl/README.md

 !["The full DAG that was created viewed in Airflow"](/master-thesis-images/full-dag.png "The full DAG viewed in Airflow")
 The full DAG that was created viewed in Airflow.

+#### Notes on bad documentation
+(Once again; I wish I had documented the specific challenges I faced in regards to EC2, Airflow and Snowflake as I faced them!
+The only thing I wrote in my project journal on the 24th of May was "Wrote all code for the Spotify DAG".
+That's terrible and helps no one!! 😅 On the 25th I wrote: "Today I fixed this warning in the Airflow console: 'The scheduler does not appear to be running.
+Last heartbeat was received May 23, 2024 12:02 PM.
+The DAGs list may not update, and new tasks will not be scheduled.'".
+But that was it!
+Not *how* I actually fixed it and what to think about in the future!
+What???)

 ### Setting up the Snowpipe trigger for transfer from S3 to Snowflake
 When the transformed data is put in its S3 bucket, a trigger set up using Snowpipe automatically copies the data from the csv file into a table in Snowflake.